(by Connie Rudnick, Esq., Professor at Law, Massachusetts School of Law and Rob Armano)

 - Insurance (professional liability, workers’ compensation, renters’ insurance, health, disability and/or business interruption insurance, etc.)

 - Payroll and payroll related costs (payroll taxes, unemployment insurance, and self-employment taxes)

 - Bank charges (for IOLTA, other client funds and business accounts)

 - Software (word-processing, case management, time and billing, accounting, docketing and tickler system)

-These expenses can be tracked by employing the use of financial software like QuickBooks, or by developing a spreadsheet within Microsoft Excel.
+These expenses can be tracked by employing the use of financial budgeting software like QuickBooks, or by developing a budgeting spreadsheet within Microsoft Excel.
 If software costs are a concern, Staples carries general ledgers.
 If you’re really conservative, a legal pad will do.
 Make sure whatever form you use, you include and highlight due dates for installment payments.
 Check your local Bar Associations for other resources.
 The MBA, the ABA, and some local Bar Associations have sections devoted to small or solo practices or law office management.
 It’s a good idea to review all overhead and expenses with your CPA with an eye toward end of the year tax planning.

 - Secretary and/or Receptionist (consider sharing or part-time)